 Four decades later, at the age of 64, Popi retired.
 He and my grandmother sold their Pelham Parkway house—which they moved into after having their third child, my mom—and began splitting their time between Century Village and the Catskills.

-For Popi, there’s a way to do things in life and a way not to do things and in his mind the team he’s fallen in love with follows the former.
+For Popi, there’s a way to do things in life and a way not to do things.
+In his mind the team he’s fallen in love with follows the former.
 “Name me another team that has gotten so many guys to take pay-cuts,” he likes to say.
 “Only them.
 It’s like a family.
 They take care of each other.”

 * * *

 August 6, 2013.
 Popi has now become an erudite basketball fan.
 He can “name”—with his 94-year-old memory there’s “naming” and naming; sometime Rajon Rondo turns into “That guy Rambo”—coaches and give his own scouting reports.
 I’m visiting him in Century Village.
 His dark grey hair is slicked back and he’s wearing a short-sleeve plaid shirt tucked into khaki shorts.
-The high white socks are pulled up like always (maybe he’s a secret Keith Van Horn fan, too).
+The high white socks are pulled up like always (maybe he’s a secret Keith Van Horn fan).
 He’s sitting in his wheelchair.
-On his desk I see Phil Jackson’s latest book, Eleven Rings lying on top of a stack of papers.
+On his desk I see Phil Jackson’s latest book, Eleven Rings, lying on top of a stack of papers.
 He says he likes it a lot more than Shaquille O’Neal’s biography, which he read last year.
-Next to Jackson’s book is the Miami Heat championship hat that Popi now uses to shield his eyes from the bright Florida sun.
+Next to Jackson’s book is the black Miami Heat championship hat that Popi now uses to shield his eyes from the bright Florida sun.

-Mentally, Popi is as sharp as he ever was.
-At least that’s what my mom tells me.
+Mentally, Popi is as sharp as he ever was, at least that’s what my mom tells me.
 At this moment he’s explaining why he’s worried about the Heat’s chance of “three-peating”—a phrase that he makes sure to inform me was patented by “Pat.”
 He’s also been using his recently developed Internet skills to do some research on Dwayne Wade’s injured knees.
 “I read that he’s been switching between hot and cold on his knee,” Popi says, “so I asked my doctor about that to see if it makes sense.”
-At one point I’m pretty sure he adds that he’s now using that routine on his knees, too.
+I’m pretty sure he adds that he’s now using that routine on his knees as well.